top of page

 Seojin Kim

 My research areas center on entrepreneurial strategy, nascent industries, and innovation.
-In my dissertation, I study how and why entrepreneurs of different backgrounds choose their market strategy, with a focus on knowledge contexts of academic, user, and employment settings.
-I also examine heterogeneous competitive advantages of incumbents, startups, and diversifiers, based on how their capabilities are matched with the newfound opportunities afforded by radical technology.
-When assessing the firm's competitive advantage, I carefully consider the contexts in which entrepreneurs and firms operate, drawing on the technological system view.
-I combine econometrics with historical narratives to identify the best explanation at play.
+In my dissertation, I study how and why entrepreneurs of different backgrounds choose their market strategy, focusing on knowledge contexts of academic, user, and employment settings in the prosthetic limb industry.
+I also examine the heterogeneous value creation and capture strategies of incumbents, startups, and diversified firms in the nascent bionic prosthetic market.
+When assessing the firm's different strategic paths, I trace their technological investments from the industry incubation and carefully consider the contexts in which entrepreneurs and firms operate, drawing on the technological system view (e.g., Rosenberg and Arthur).
+Method-wise, I combine econometrics with rich historical data to identify the best explanation at play.

 Home: About Me